nus-cs2103-AY2223S1/tp/docs/team/ytingtan.md

       * Rating is an integer between 1 and 10 inclusive.
       * It is a non-compulsory attribute of a candidate, as the recruiter might not have enough information to rate the candidate at the point of application.
       * The Rating attribute can be used in three ways:
-        1. Adding a new candidate `add n/John Doe p/10384280 e/john@mail.com s/Application Received rate/9` adds a new candidate with name `John Doe`, phone number `10384280`, email `john@mail.com`, status of `Application Received` with rating of `9`.
+        1. Adding a new candidate `add n/John Doe p/10384280 e/john@mail.com a/Singapore s/Application Received rate/9` adds a new candidate with name `John Doe`, phone number `10384280`, email `john@mail.com`, address `Singapore`, status of `Application Received` with rating of `9`.
         2. Editing the rating of a candidate `edit 2 rate/9` edits `Rating` of the 2nd candidate in CLInkedIn to `9`.
         3. Deleting rating of a candidate `deleterate 1` deletes rating of the 1st candidate in CLInkedIn.
     * Implementation specifications: